nakwafurkhan/-Ecommerce-Follow-Along/README.md

 This milestone focuses on creating a "My Products" page that displays only the products added by the logged-in user (identified by their email).

+## Milestone 13: Update Functionality

+This milestone focuses on implementing the update functionality for product data.
+Key achievements include:

+    *   Developed a backend endpoint to receive updated product information and persist changes to the MongoDB database.
+    *   Implemented frontend functionality to pre-populate a product edit form with existing data when the "Edit" button is clicked.
+    *   Enabled users to modify the pre-filled data and save the updates, triggering the backend update process.

+This milestone demonstrates a solid understanding of update operations in a full-stack context, covering both backend data persistence and user-friendly frontend form handling.

+## Milestone 14: Product Delete Feature

+Implemented product deletion: backend endpoint to delete products by ID and frontend "Delete" button functionality.

+## Milestone 15: Navbar Component

+Added a reusable navigation bar (Navbar) to all app screens.
+This enables smooth navigation and improves user experience.

+## Milestone 16: Product Info Page

+Created a page displaying product details, quantity selection, and an "Add to Cart" button.

+## Milestone 17: Backend Cart

+Implementrd a backend endpoint to add products to the user's cart and store it in the database.

 **Key Objectives:**

 * Implement a backend endpoint that retrieves products from MongoDB, filtering by the user's email address.